(oh mad" a sye' kleen)

 - severe headache, blurred vision, seeing double, or loss of vision

-Omadacycline injection may cause other side effects.
-Call your doctor if you have any unusual problems while using this medication.
+Omadacycline may cause other side effects.
+Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site ) or by phone (1-800-332-1088).